Warwick-Stats-Resources/warwickcourse/README.md

 - In the top-right corner of this repo on GitHub, click on the green 'Use this template' button, then 'Create a new repository'.
 Select the owner and choose a name for the repo.
 (Do *not* select 'Include all branches').
 - Click 'Create repository'.
 - Once you have your own copy of the repo, open a project for it locally in your preferred IDE.
-  - To use the R functions that come with the template, it is important that the project is self-contained.
-I use RStudio projects for this.
+  - To use the R functions that come with the template, it is important that the project is self-contained, e.g. an open folder in positron or an RStudio project.

 ## Adapting the template
 There are several files that come with the template that you will need to adapt: